Development of mathematical models to assess operational data of ships under realistic operating conditions (DiGitShip)

 Project Informationen

-The aim of this Binem project is to develop and validate a method for calculating emissions from inland waterway vessels.
+The aim of this Binem project is to develop and validate a method for calculating emissions caused by inland waterway vessels.
 The method has a modular structure.
 Depending on the kind of vessel and the associated nautical and environmental data, resistance and power are calculated.
 Emissions are then determined based on specific fuel consumption data and emission factors.
-To validate the process, measurements of emissions on board ships are used.
+To validate the process, measurements of the emissions on board of ships are used.

 Hydrodynamic shape optimization of ships